 - Increasing energy and focus

 The price of food always goes up but lately it’s the worst I’ve seen in my lifetime.
 For this reason, how much food costs matters to most people.
-Therefore, let’s examine the price of raw and cooked spinach.
+Therefore, let’s examine the price of each one.

-Cooked spinach costs more than raw spinach because it takes approximately six cups of raw spinach to make one cup of cooked spinach.
-One cup a raw spinach averages $0.14 per cup.
-One cup of cooked spinach averages $0.84 per cup.
+Cooked costs more than raw because it takes approximately six cups of raw spinach to make one cup of cooked spinach.
+One cup a raw averages $0.14 per cup.
+One cup of cooked averages $0.84 per cup.

-I visited my local Walmart super center to conduct original research on spinach prices.
+To conduct more original research, I visited my local Walmart super center to check the prices.
 I found a 10 ounce bag cost $1.98.
 Each bag contains 14 cups of raw spinach equaling $0.14 per cup.